citrez/Everything-I-Know/html_css.md

 ---
-description: CSS is the way to style HTML documents.
+description: HTML is what it says it is, hyper text **markup** language.
+It is used to mark up text.
+You can later go in to your HTML and style it with CSS.
+CSS is the way to style HTML documents.
 ---

 # HTML/CSS/ General UI